What Gear I Use to Film Surfing

 If you have a video project you need help bringing to life, feel free to reach out :)

-Roo is a commercial/documentary filmmaker and photographer based in Boulder, Colorado but travels all around the world for his filmmaking career.
+Roo is an Emmy nomimated commercial/documentary filmmaker and photographer based in Boulder, Colorado but travels all around the world for his filmmaking career.
 He has directed documentaries for Patagonia in California, produced films for Outside Magazine throughout Europe and Africa, camera operated for Netflix in the Rocky Mountain West, photographed among indigenous communities in South America, and has received notable recognition in his hometown of Orcas Island in Washington State for his work telling uplifting stories in the outdoor space.

 Roo Smith